syncthing/syncthing/dev/device-ids.rst

 calculated.
 This means the hash covers all information under the ``Certificate:`` section above.

-The hashing results in a 256 bit hash, which we encode using base32.
-Base32 encodes five bits per character, so we need 256 / 5 = 51.2 characters to encode the device ID.
-This becomes 52 characters in practice, but 52 characters of base32 would decode to 260 bits which is not an whole number of bytes.
+The hashing results in a 256 bit hash which we encode using base32.
+Base32 encodes five bits per character so we need 256 / 5 = 51.2 characters to encode the device ID.
+This becomes 52 characters in practice, but 52 characters of base32 would decode to 260 bits which is not a whole number of bytes.
 The base32 encoding adds padding to 280 bits (the next multiple of both 5 and 8 bits) so the resulting ID looks something like::

     MFZWI3DBONSGYYLTMRWGC43ENRQXGZDMMFZWI3DBONSGYYLTMRWA====

-The padding (``====``) is stripped away, the device ID split in four groups, and `check digits <https://forum.syncthing.net/t/v0-9-0-new-device-id-format/478>`__ are added for each group.
+The padding (``====``) is stripped away, the device ID split into four groups, and `check digits <https://forum.syncthing.net/t/v0-9-0-new-device-id-format/478>`__ are added for each group.
 For presentation purposes the device ID is